Projects Primary CareRural Health

 • assessing the implementation of the pathway components

-• assessing the appropriateness, effectiveness and efficiency of the pathway components in meeting the needs of rural generalists to enable them to deliver quality healthcare in rural, remote and regional communities
+• assessing the appropriateness, effectiveness and efficiency of the pathway components in meeting the needs of rural generalists to enable them to deliver quality health care in rural, remote and regional communities

 • identifying any barriers and enablers to the pathway’s implementation and intended outcomes.